 (I'm surprised at the amount that the good doctor has been taken in by American advertising and the popular novel in these last comments.
-It's to say, the American scheme, so-and-so, seems to me to be living in a world that is not -- that the average, the common man, in dealing with the problem of the reality of life, has actually moved into the area of which you seem to approve.)

-I ́m convinced of this.
-I think that anybody who escapes college is absolutely sound in this country.
+To say the American scheme, so-and-so, seems to me to be living in a world that is not -- that the average, the common man, in -- in dealing with the problem of the reality of life, has -- has actually moved into the area of which you seem to approve.)
+I'm convinced of this.
+I think anybody who escapes college is absolutely sound in this country. { } = word or expression can't be understood